 Next, you need to figure out how long you need to allow for everything.
 Here’s where good communication and experienced wedding professionals are important.
 Ask your hairdresser how long you should allow for everyone’s hair to get done.
 Check with the band how long they’ll play for.
 See what your photographer recommends in terms of timing.
 Confirm the end time of your venue booking.

-Step 3: Putting together your wedding day timeline
+Step 3: Putting together your wedding day timeline (and what you should be including)

 Once you’ve collated all the specific times, you can start to collate a rough wedding day schedule.
 You need to make your requirements fit around what your wedding.
 Work backwards from the time you finish up at the venue.